ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 Each observation is detailed through 19 distinct features.
 However, for the scope of our analysis, we have opted to exclude 6 of these features as they do not contribute to our project's objectives.

-Below we have provided a decription for each of the features included in the dataset.
+Below we have provided a description for each of the features included in the dataset.

 | Column Name         | Data Type | # of Null | Description |
 |---------------------|-----------|-----------|-------------|